-Finally another Caribbean recipe for you all to sink your teeth into, this time we are eating a culinary dish from the beautiful country of Belize.
+Finally another warm and hearty, one pot Caribbean recipe for you all to sink your teeth into, this time we are eating a culinary dish from the beautiful country of Belize.
 While Belize is more or less a latin American country, it’s located in the Caribbean sea and shares a similar culture to it’s Caribbean neighbours.

 I haven’t had the privilege of visiting Belize just yet but I have encountered a few people who had nothing but good things to say about this tiny country, so there’s another destination to add to my ever growing bucket list.